dylanwebbc/GolfPredictionModel/README.txt

   fixed new year functionality
   general code improvements
   added docstrings

+V 4.0 -- 10/13/21
+  model is now accessed directly from the terminal so that the golfpredictionmodel.py doesn't need to be updated with each tournament parameters are checked more thoroughly

 A random forest golf prediction model which forecasts the top 10 players in the upcoming tournament on the pga tour and then ranks them using Bayesian analysis
 Built using python and R